subillie/SGCSE/MulticoreProgramming/Midterm/README.md

 	- Only one can execute at a time on a single core, though
 	- Each process appears to have total control of processor + private memory space

-# 2. ECF - signals
+# 2. ECF - signals and nonlocal jumps
 # 3. System Level I/O
 # 4. Network Programming